 Shocked by what she’d said, I made my apologies and headed towards the bar.
 I simply couldn’t bear to hear any more.
 After a couple of berry ciders , l composed myself, went back and thanked her for everything she had done for my family.
 This was to be the beginning of my friendship with this extraordinary woman.

-Born in 1934 in the East End of London to a Jewish family who had escaped the persecution of Jews in Odessa, Etel became a member of the communist party until finally becoming disillusioned with party politics and quitting in 1968.
+Born in 1934 in the East End of London to a Jewish family who’d escaped the persecution of Jews in Odessa, Ethel was a member of the British communist party for many years until finally becoming disillusioned with party politics and quitting in 1968.
 In the 1970’s Etel and her husband were living in Cambridge when they learned about the terrible situation in Chile.

 Ethel, along with a group of sympathisers and exiled Chileans began working in tandem carrying out important human rights work both in Cambridge and Chile.
 This was the birth of the Cambridge Chile Human Rights Comittee.